 - A modern IDEXX blood machine enables us to do full biochemistry, haematology and electrolytes, giving results within minutes.
 This is essential when dealing with sudden illness.

 X-Ray Machine - Modern x-ray facilities are backed up with experienced interpretation by Jon Harper who has expertise in radiology (a certificate holder).

-Ultrasound - Useful information can be gained, often without the necessity for sedation or general anaesthetic.
+Ultrasound - Useful information can be gained, often without the necessity for general anaesthetic.
 We often use the services of a specialist ultrasonographer to get extra information.

 Endoscopy - Fibre optic technology to visualise throat or stomach.

 Microscopy - For skin scrapes and smears, urine stains and blood examination.

 Blood Pressure Monitoring - For the patient, not the owner!